rerun-io/rerun/docs/content/concepts/timelines.md

 You can then choose which timeline you want to organize your data along in the expanded timeline view in the bottom of the Rerun Viewer.

 ## Timeless data

-The logging functions all have `timeless = False` parameters.
+The [`rr.log()`](https://ref.rerun.io/docs/python/HEAD/common/logging/#rerun.log) function has a `timeless=False` default argument.
+If `timeless=True` is used instead, the entity become *timeless*.
 Timeless entities belong to all timelines (existing ones, and ones not yet created) and are shown leftmost in the time panel in the viewer.
 This is useful for entities that aren't part of normal data capture, but set the scene for how they are shown.
 For instance, if you are logging cars on a street, perhaps you want to always show a street mesh as part of the scenery, and for that it makes sense for that data to be timeless.

-Similarly, coordinate systems (logged with [rr.log_view_coordinates](https://ref.rerun.io/docs/python/latest/common/transforms/#rerun.log_view_coordinates)) are normally timeless.
+Similarly, [coordinate systems](spaces-and-transforms.md) or [annotation context](annotation-context.md) are typically timeless.